heyheyitsnma/getonboard/README.md

 # getonboard
-The back-end to a metaverse where explorers can onboarded into web3 through a decentralised storytelling process
+A gamified learning experience where explorers are onboarded into web3 metaverse through a decentralised storytelling process.